songjialeichenruiyi/RDI/README.md

 # RDI: A adversarial robustness evaluation metric for deep neural networks based on model statistical features
+## Overview
+RDI is a adversarial robustness evaluation metric for deep neural networks based on model statistical features.
+This README provides an explanation of the functionality of the different codes in the repository and how to set up and run the method.
+## Requirements
+- **Python**: 3.9.0
+- **Libraries**:
+  - PyTorch 1.13.0
+  - Torchvision 0.14.0

 ## model_dataset.py
 Code for training different models with natural samples.
 ## model_dataset_adv.py